froemken/plesk_widget/README.md

 1) Visit DashBoard module
 2) Click the + icon in the lower right
 3) Choose tab system information
-4) Choose one of the Plesk widgets
+4) Choose the Plesk widget